 Voting at your Precinct on Election Day

-To determine your polling place, check your Voter Information Card or enter your residential street address into the Find Your Precinct form on this page.
-You may also call the Elections Office at (386) 313-4170 for polling location information.
+If you voted early in a previous election and now wish to vote on Election Day, the early voting site may not be your assigned precinct.
 Florida law states you must vote in the precinct where you live.
 Any voter who refuses to go to their assigned precinct on Election Day will be issued a provisional ballot.